NickFoodz/Not-Scrabble/README.md

 Milestone 4/Bonus:

-Milestone 4 & the bonus was completed exclusively by Nick and Andrew.
+Milestone 4, the bonus was completed exclusively by Nick and Andrew.
+As this is the last milestone, this entire project was created by Nick and Andrew.